 Once you are admitted to the Program, you will receive information from the VCU Financial Aid Office.
 You must complete the FAFSA application as well as VCU-specific information.
 Students are encouraged to complete the FAFSA online by March 1.

 Are opportunities available for part-time employment?

 Yes, part-time jobs are available in the Department of Health Administration, within VCU, or at other sites in the Richmond community.
 You are encouraged to apply for work study approval within VCU.

 How many hours per week will I be able to work?

 This will vary depending on semester, how well you acclimate to graduate study, and community and group projects outside the classroom.
-For the first semester, you may want to work no more than 10 hours per week, until you feel comfortable that you can take on more work.
+Most of our students work between 10-20 hours per week.

 How much are tuition and fees?